-Patrick M. Byrne is the Founder and CEO of Overstock.com, that had revenues in 2016 of $1.8 billion and its sixth out of seven straight years of profitability.
+Patrick M. Byrne is the Founder and former CEO of Overstock.com, that had revenues in 2016 of $1.8 billion and its sixth out of seven straight years of profitability.
 He holds a certificate from Beijing Normal University, a bachelors degree in philosophy and Asian studies from Dartmouth College, a masters in philosophy from Cambridge University as a Marshall Scholar, and a doctorate in philosophy from Stanford University.

 Byrne has served as a Teaching Fellow at Stanford University; Chairman, President and CEO of Centricut, LLC; and Chairman, President and CEO at Fechheimer Brothers, Inc., a Berkshire Hathaway company.